leangjia/blender_docs/trunk/blender_docs/manual/physics/rigid_body/properties.rst

 Sensitivity
 -----------

-Margin
-   Threshold of distance near surface where collisions are still considered (best results when non-zero).

 The collision margin is used to improve the performance and stability of rigid bodies.
 Depending on the shape, it behaves differently: some shapes embed it,